RobsiZocktUni/Project-Exit/CONTRIBIUTING.md

  ### Commits
-when commiting your code, please make sure to ad a detailed but brief description of what you did and why you did it.
+When commiting your code, please make sure to ad a detailed but brief description of what you did and why you did it.
+Please only commit one file at once (exeption: files are closely related eg. header and cpp files)

 *example will be added in a future commit if nessesary* *for further information and ideas check out [cbeams](https://cbea.ms/git-commit/) take*